 Services related to crypto-assets have seen a tremendous growth during the last few years.
-The Cyprus Securities and Exchange Commission (CySEC), in line with the European Securities and Markets Authority (ESMA) guidance on Initial Coin Offerings (ICO) and Crypto-Assets, has determined that money laundering is one of the most significant risks identified in this sector.
+The Cyprus Securities and Exchange Commission (CySEC), in line with the European Securities and Markets Authority (ESMA) guidance on Initial Coin Offerings (ICO) and Cryptocurrencies, has determined that money laundering is one of the most significant risks identified in this sector.
 CySEC, like ESMA, believes that all crypto assets and related activities should be subject to AML provisions.
 The Financial Action Task Force (FATF) has also concluded that Distributed Ledger Technology (including Blockchain) presents new opportunities for criminals and terrorists to launder proceeds or finance illicit activities, adding to the consensus.

 On 19 June, 2018, the European Parliament announced the adoption of the Fifth Anti-Money Laundering Directive 2018/843 (the “AMLD5 Directive”).